 Remaining performance obligations represent the transaction price of firm orders for which work has not been performed and exclude unexercised contract options.
-As of December 31, 2024, the aggregate amounts of the transaction prices allocated to the remaining performance obligations of the Company's construction contracts were \$7.3 billion, \$4.6 billion and \$2.0 billion for the Civil, Building and Specialty Contractors segments, respectively.
 As of December 31, 2023, the aggregate amounts of the transaction prices allocated to the remaining performance obligations of the Company's construction contracts were \$4.2 billion, \$2.2 billion and \$1.1 billion for the Civil, Building and Specialty Contractors segments, respectively.
-The Company typically recognizes revenue on Civil segment projects over a period of three to five years, whereas for projects in the Building and Specialty Contractors segments, the Company typically recognizes revenue over a period of one to three years.
+As of December 31, 2022, the aggregate amounts of the transaction contracts were \$4.4 billion, \$2.2 billion and \$1.3 billion for the Civil, Building and Specialty Contractors segment projects over a period of three to five years, whereas for projects in the Building and Specialty Contractors segments, the Company typically recognizes revenue over a period of one to three years.